 Of the 2,800 companies listed on the New York Stock Exchange, 64 qualify as dividend aristocrats.
 These companies have paid an increasing dividend for 25 consecutive years or more.

 Among the 64, we found three which had a Beta greater than one.
 Among those three, we found one that had sufficiently large open volume to be interesting.
 That company isYou need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us